for a consultation

 Jul 2017How do I get custody if my spouse and I live in different states and how do you determine Home State

-WHAT IS EQUITABLE DISTRIBUTION IN A NEW YORK DIVORCE CASE?
-WHAT IS FINANCIAL DISCLOSURE?
+WHAT IS EQUITABLE DISTRIBUTION AND WHAT IS FINANCIAL DISCLOSURE?

 June 25, 2017